 4 YORKS are our regionally-based Army Reserve battalion and have companies and detachments in towns and cities across Yorkshire and Teesside.
 4 YORKS recently completed a successful multi-national exercise in Lithuania to practice and develop interoperability with our NATO counterparts.
 Contributing nations included Lithuania; Estonia, Poland and Germany.
-Looking forward, 2019 is also set to be busy when 4 YORKS will be involved in Exercise ASKARI STORM in Kenya and will also deploy on Ex Viking Star in Denmark, both of which are set to be challenging exercises.
+4 YORKS deploy to Denmark on Ex Viking Star.

 The Battalion recruits and trains from nine Army Reserve Centre (ARCs) located in York, Hull, Beverley, Barnsley, Sheffield, Huddersfield, Leeds, Bradford and Middlesbrough.